indico/indico/doc/guides/VideoServicesGuides/EventManager/EventManager.rst

 - *Description* : this is the description of room

-- *Event linking* : this is the link of the room.
-It can be the event, a session or a contribution.
-The event can be linked to several rooms.
-However the sessions and contributions can be linked only to one room.
+- *Event linking* : one can link a vidyo booking to the event (default), a session or a contribution.
+The event can be linked to several vidyo rooms, however the sessions and contributions can be linked only to one vidyo room

-- *Moderator* : this is the person who will own the room.
-The moderator will be the room responsible and the meeting moderator
+- *Moderator* : The moderator will be the room responsible and will own the rights to moderate the vidyo room

 - *PIN* : this is the code to protect the room